Bunniapp/biddog/README.md

 - **Bid token**: The token used for bidding in the auction, usually the LP token of a DEX pool.
 Burnt over time by the manager to pay the rent to the remaining LPs.
 - **Fee token**: Token collected as swap fee revenue.
 There are usually 2 fee tokens for each DEX pool.
 - **Refund**: If you currently own the next bid and someone else makes a higher bid, your deposit is refunded to you, which you will need to claim.
+- **Payload**: Custom payload attached to a bid, e.g. the desired swap fee. `bytes7` is used to allow implementers to customize how the payload is interpreted.

 ## Developer usage